2021 North Shropshire by-election: Campaign

 On 13 December it was reported that Reform UK candidate Kirsty Walmsley had tested positive for COVID-19, and would therefore miss out on the last few days of the campaign as well as the vote count.

 Results

 The Liberal Democrats candidate Helen Morgan won the election with a majority of 5,925, indicating a swing of 34.2 percentage points.
 The swing was the seventh largest in United Kingdom by-election history, and the second largest swing from the Conservative Party to the Liberal Democrats or its predecessors (the Liberal Party and SDP–Liberal Alliance) at a by-election since 1945, behind only the 1993 Christchurch by-election.
 It was also the first time a non-Conservative won the seat since Liberal candidate Allan Heywood Bright in 1904, when the constituency was named Oswestry.

-Yolande Kenward's vote total of 3 is the lowest number of votes polled by a candidate in a by-election since 1918, beating the previous record low of 5 set by four candidates (Bill Boaks, Kailash Trivedi, Smiley Smilie, and Bobby 'Give Me Back Elmo' Smith).

 Previous election

+Aftermath

+The election was considered a turning point for the Liberal Democrats in Shropshire, and the party took control of Shropshire Council in the 2025 Shropshire Council election from previous Conservative majority in the May 2021 election.